Restoring isotropy in a three-dimensional lattice model: The Ising universality class: Summary and outlook

 We have studied a generalized Blume-Capel model on the simple cubic lattice.
 In addition to the nearest neighbor coupling $K_1$ there is a third nearest neighbor coupling $K_3$.
 This model has been studied for example in ref. \cite{BlLuHe95}.
 Here we are aiming at the elimination of both the leading contribution to the spatial anisotropy and the leading correction to scaling.
 This is achieved by tuning the ratio $q_3=K_3/K_1$ and the parameter $D$ that controls the distribution of the spin at a given site.
 For the precise definition of the reduced Hamiltonian see section \ref{themodel}.
 The values, where these corrections are eliminated are denoted by $q_3^{iso}$ and $D^*$.
 It is conjectured and numerically confirmed that the spatial anisotropy depends little on $D$.
 Hence $q_3^{iso}$ depends little on $D$.
 In contrast, the leading correction to scaling depends on $q_3$ and $D$ in a similar strength.

-In order to quantify the spatial anisotropy, we determine the correlation length in three different directions in the high temperature phase of the model.
+In order to quantify the spatial anisotropy, we determine the correlation length in three different spatial directions in the high temperature phase of the model.
 We tune $q_3$ such that these three correlation lengths are the same.
 For our final estimate $q_3^{iso}=0.129(1)$, we determine $D^*(q_3=0.129)=-0.380(5)$ by using a finite size scaling analysis similar to that of \cite{myClock,myIco} and refs. therein.
 In addition, we obtain accurate estimates of the fixed point values of dimensionless quantities and critical temperatures.
 Furthermore, the finite size scaling analysis provides accurate estimates of the critical exponents $\nu$ and $\eta$.

 In table \ref{tabexponents} we compare these with selected results obtained by using different methods.
 For a more complete summary of theoretical results given in the literature see tables 3, 4, 5, and 6 of ref. \cite{PeVi02} and the references given in table \ref{tabexponents} for more recent work.
 A summary of experimental estimates is given in table 7 of ref. \cite{PeVi02}.
 In general, we find a good agreement of the results obtained by the different methods.
 In the cases \cite{DengBloete03,KoPa17}, where the estimates are slightly out of the error bars, it is plausible that these were underestimated, rather than that there is a fundamental problem.
 In ref. \cite{GoTr20} the Blume-Capel model at $D=0.655$ at the critical point has been studied with slab geometry and Dirichlet boundary conditions.
-From the behavior of the magnetization as a function of the distance from the boundary the authors obtain $\eta=0.036284(16)$.
-One should note that, for example, the uncertainty of $D^*$ and of the critical coupling $K_c$ is not taken into account in the error bar that is quoted.
+From the behavior of the magnetization as a function of the distance from the boundary, compared to results of a geometric theory of bounded critical phenomena extending local conformal invariance to $d>2$ theories, the authors obtain $\eta=0.036284(16)$.
+One should note that the uncertainty of $D^*$ and of the critical coupling $K_c$ is not taken into account in the error bar that is quoted.

 The results of the present study are fully consistent with those of the CB method.
 Our error bars are by a factor of 12.5 and 20 larger than those of the CB method for the exponents $\nu$ and $\eta$, respectively.
 Nethertheless one should regard the present study as valuable consistency check, since the approaches are complementary.